crukci-bioinformatics/nf-alignment/README.md

 That is it.
 It will align all the FASTQ files (or file pairs) into BAM files, placing them into a directory `bam` in the project directory.

+**Note** `nextflow.config` is the default file for folder specific configuration.
+You can have any number of these with different names and can select them with Nextflow's `-c` option on the `run` command.

 ### Controlling the Pipeline